Ahpra English Language Requirements for IMG Doctors

 - The minimum scores changed on 23 April 2026.
 Which set applies depends on the date you sat the test — there are two tables, not one.

-- You can combine two sittings within 12 months, but both must independently pass and you cannot mix providers.
+- You can combine two sittings within 12 months — component minimums are met across the two combined, subject to per-sitting floors; you cannot mix providers.

 - Results are valid for two years before you apply, with two carve-outs that extend that.